 But what is it that makes this quiet country village so hard to beat?

-What a way to begin — or end — a day.
+What a wonderful way to begin — or end — a day.

 A Tough Start

-When Europeans first arrived they farmed the Upper Mataura Valley as one giant sheep station.
-But later on the area was divided into 200-acre sections and these were balloted out to small farmers and settlers.
+First, they farmed the Upper Mataura Valley as two giant sheep stations, Glenquioch (say Glen-koo-ee) and Greenvale.
+These hardy pioneers tamed the land by cutting back the native bush and burning the ubiquitous tussocks.
+Then, in the 1870s the Garston area was divided into 200-acre sections and these were balloted out to miners, farmers and settlers.

 Money was scarce too.
 The kids walked to school from farms dotted around the countryside whether they had shoes or not.
 My father-in-law used to say: